alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-and-user-interfaces-with-godot-course/index.md

 Learn to create extensive user interfaces and dynamic data systems with Godot by building an Inventory Screen.
 Get it on [Itch](https://bit.ly/GodotUI) or [Udemy](https://www.udemy.com/course/godot-engine-the-ultimate-inventory-dynamic-system-and-ui-course/?referralCode=E1A8C3E5AF8B9EE50CEE).

-In this **game development course with 98 byte sized videos, with a total of 10 hours of video content**, you’ll learn how to use the Godot Engine and Editor to create an **Inventory System and Inventory UI (User Interface) that is fully dynamic, with scriptable object items and a central database of items** (using Godot’s Resources).
+In this **game development course with 98 byte sized videos, with a total of 10 hours of video content**, you'll learn how to use the Godot Engine and Editor to create an **Inventory System and Inventory UI (User Interface) that is fully dynamic, with scriptable object items and a central database of items** (using Godot's Resources).
 The inventory system has support for **multiple item categories, category groups, dynamic and infinite scrolling grids, equippable slots** (example: main hand and off hand) and more.

 **The full source-code from the course is [open-source](https://alfredbaudisch.com/projects/open-source/dynamic-inventory-system-for-godot/), available on Github.**